torbsd/openbsd-ports/README.md

     https-everywhere  5.0.5
     tor               0.2.6.9

-I try stay consistent with the version of Firefox ESR that is in ports wrt. which version of tor-browser I base the port on.
-In this case I can't do that because OpenBSD ports are already at 38.0.1 and TBB is still based on 31.7.0.

 ## Meta Package ##

 I've created a meta/tbb package, but in order to use it it needs